timbarker/Badger.Common/README.md

 ## SystemTime

-Useful in test code to freeze time
+Useful in test code to freeze time.
+Normally the test setup would freeze the time and the teardown would dispose the result returned from calling Freeze.
+Application code would use SystemTime.UtcNow instead of DateTime.UtcNow.

 ```csharp
 // Freeze time now (or optionally specify the DateTime to freeze at)